The Holocaust in Lithuania: Controversy and criticism

-Since the 1990s there has been criticism of the Lithuanian government's efforts to accurately depict the history of the Holocaust, the continued praising of alleged Lithuanian nationalists who collaborated with the Nazis in murdering hundreds of thousands of Lithuanian Jews and the government's aversion to accepting culpability for the Holocaust in Lithuania.
-In 2010s Lithuanian society has been characterized by Holocaust dismissal and a recent surge in anti-Semitic sentiment.
+Since the 1990s there has been criticism of the Lithuanian government's efforts to accurately depict the history of the Holocaust, the continued praise for Lithuanian nationalists who allegedly collaborated with the Nazis in murdering hundreds of thousands of Lithuanian Jews and the government's aversion to accepting culpability for the Holocaust in Lithuania.
+In the 2010s Lithuanian society was characterized by Holocaust dismissal and a surge in anti-Semitic sentiment.

-In 2001 the Lithuanian government was criticized for its unwillingness to prosecute Lithuanians involved in the Holocaust by the Simon Wiesenthal Center.
-In 2002 the Center declared its dissatisfaction with the Lithuanian government's efforts and launched "Operation Last Chance", offering monetary rewards for evidence that leads to the prosecution of war criminals.
-This campaign has encountered much resistance in Lithuania and the other former Soviet bloc countries.
-In 2008, the Center which had initially ranked Lithuania high during on-going trials to bring Lithuanian war criminals to justice, noted, in its annual report, no progress and the lack of any real punishment by Lithuanian justice organs for Holocaust perpetrators.
+In 2001 the Simon Wiesenthal Center criticized the Lithuanian government for its unwillingness to prosecute Lithuanians involved in the Holocaust.
+In 2002 the Center declared its dissatisfaction with the Lithuanian government's efforts and launched Operation Last Chance, offering monetary rewards for evidence leading to the prosecution of war criminals.
+This campaign has encountered much resistance in Lithuania and other former Soviet bloc countries.
+In 2008, the Center which had initially ranked Lithuania high during ongoing trials to bring Lithuanian war criminals to justice, noted in its annual report no progress and the lack of any real punishment from Lithuanian justice agencies for Holocaust perpetrators.

-In 2010 Klaipėda's court ruled that swastikas could be displayed publicly and were symbols of "Lithuania's historical heritage."